tidyverse/tidyups/009-rproj-toml.md

 An alternative to a new TOML file would be to extend `DESCRIPTION`’s own DCF format with new fields (dependency groups, richer version constraints, workspace members).
-We rejected this because DCF’s format (whitespace-sensitive continuation lines, no native arrays or nested tables) makes expressing groups, extras, and workspaces awkward at best, and because CRAN policy constrains what fields can appear in a submitted package’s `DESCRIPTION`.
-A separate manifest, generating a conformant `DESCRIPTION` as a build step, avoids both problems.
+We rejected this because CRAN policy constrains what fields can appear in a submitted package’s `DESCRIPTION`.